-If you’re struggling with disrespectful behavior from your kids, you’re definitely not alone: this is one of the biggest topics of conversation on Empowering Parents each week.
+If you’re struggling with disrespectful behavior from your kids, you’re not alone: this is one of the biggest topics of conversation between parents and our online parent coaches.

 The truth is, disrespectful behavior is one of the inappropriate ways kids, especially teenagers, try to solve their problems.
 Kids can feel powerless in the face of rules and expectations, and talking back and showing disrespect is one way they try to take some power back.
 If they can drag you into an argument, that’s even better: now you’re arguing about respect instead of focusing on their curfew or their homework!

 “You can’t demand respect, but you can require that your child acts respectfully, no matter how they feel about the situation.”